KiranPoudel98/kiranpoudel.com.np/_posts/2020-05-02-free-google-seo-tools.md

 ### 2. [Google Trends](https://trends.google.com/trends/?geo=US)

 Another tool from Google is Google Trends.
 It shows the topic and keywords trending on Google.
-You can even search according to region and languages.
-So, this is the perfect SEO tool for those who want to target the users of a specific region and language.
+You can even search according to region.
+So, this is the perfect SEO tool for those who want to target the users of a specific region and sub-region.

 You just need to enter a keyword or a topic to see the popularity of the keywords or a topic over a specific time.
 You will be amazed by the data it displays.
 You can compare keywords or a topic, see the related queries, and many more.